hyperNURb/hypernurb.github.io/_posts/2015-03-29-javascript-mixins.md

 };
 {% endhighlight %}

-Most common ways of adding of adding the methods these functions are:
+Most common ways of adding the methods these functions are:

 #### 1. Extending objects